-- (1) Payment in Renminbi was translated into dollars based on the noon buying rate of the Federal Reserve Bank of New York for Renminbi of ¥1.00=\$0.1612 at December 31, 2014. - (2) Amounts represent the aggregate grant date fair value of option awards granted to our named executive officers in 2014 computed in accordance with FASB ASC Topic 718.
+(1) Amounts represent the aggregate grant date fair value, including any incremental fair value, of option awards granted to our named executive officers in 2015 computed in accordance with FASB ASC Topic 718.
 The assumptions used in the valuation of these awards are consistent with the valuation methodologies specified in the notes to our consolidated financial statements and discussions in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
-The amounts above reflect our aggregate accounting
+The amounts above reflect our aggregate accounting expense for these awards and do not necessarily correspond to the actual value that will be recognized by the named executive officers.

-- expense for these awards and do not necessarily correspond to the actual value that will be recognized by the named executive officers. - (3) Represents base salary earned by Mr. Oyler for services as our Chief Executive Officer and Chairman during 2014.
-Mr. Oyler's annual base salary starting October 1, 2014 was \$350,000. - (4) The bonus amount of \$1,272,073 paid to Mr. Oyler in 2014 was awarded by the board of directors after our Series A preferred share financing in recognition of Mr. Oyler's leadership and contributions to our company and his substantially below market compensation from our company from our founding in 2010 through the Series A preferred share financing.
-The size of this bonus is not indicative of future bonus awards to Mr. Oyler. - (5) Mr. Oyler is entitled to living expense assistance in connection with his commuting to our offices in Beijing, China.
-This amount represents \$13,751 attributable to the use of a company car. - (6) From 2010 to 2014, Mr. Oyler advanced us funds from time to time pursuant to loan agreements between Mr. Oyler and us, which provide that, at Mr. Oyler's option, the outstanding balance under such loan agreements may convert into securities of our company on the same terms and conditions as the subordinated convertible promissory note we entered into with Merck Sharp & Dohme Research GmbH, including a 20% conversion discount after a qualified financing.
+- (2) Payment in Renminbi was translated into dollars based on the noon buying rate of the Federal Reserve Bank of New York for Renminbi of ¥1.00=\$0.1544 at December 31, 2015. - (3) Represents base salary earned by Mr. Oyler for services as our Chief Executive Officer and Chairman during 2015. - (4) Mr. Oyler is entitled to living expense assistance in connection with his commuting to our offices in Beijing, China.
+This amount represents \$11,898 attributable to the use of a company car. - (5) Represents base salary earned by Mr. Oyler for services as our Chief Executive Officer and Chairman during 2014.
+Mr. Oyler's annual base salary starting October 1, 2014 was \$350,000. - (6) Payment in Renminbi was translated into dollars based on the noon buying rate of the Federal Reserve Bank of New York for Renminbi of ¥1.00=\$0.1612 at December 31, 2014. - (7) The bonus amount of \$1,272,073 paid to Mr. Oyler in 2014 was awarded by the board of directors after our Series A preferred share financing in recognition of Mr. Oyler's leadership and contributions to our company and his substantially below market compensation from our company from our founding in 2010 through the Series A preferred share financing.
+The size of this bonus is not indicative of future bonus awards to Mr. Oyler. - (8) Mr. Oyler is entitled to living expense assistance in connection with his commuting to our offices in Beijing, China.
+This amount represents \$13,751 attributable to the use of a company car. - (9) From 2010 to 2014, Mr. Oyler advanced us funds from time to time pursuant to loan agreements between Mr. Oyler and us, which provide that, at Mr. Oyler's option, the outstanding balance under such loan agreements may convert into securities of our company on the same terms and conditions as the subordinated convertible promissory note we entered into with Merck Sharp & Dohme Research GmbH, including a 20% conversion discount after a qualified financing.
 On October 7, 2014, pursuant to the terms of the loan agreements, \$7,360,000 outstanding balance of such indebtedness converted into 13,629,629 Series A preferred shares, which included approximately \$1,840,000 in conversion discount.
 Under FASB ASC Topic 718, the conversion discount is considered a compensation expense to our company as opposed to a loan repayment to Mr. Oyler.
 This amount does not include the \$1,840,000 discount.
-See "Certain Relationships and Related Party Transactions" for further information. - (7) Represents base salary earned by Dr. Yang for services as our Senior Vice President, Head of Clinical Development during 2014.
-Dr. Yang's annual base salary during this period was \$240,000. - (8) Dr. Yang is entitled to living expense assistance.
-This amount represents (i) \$2,060 reimbursement of health insurance premiums and (ii) \$19,741 housing allowance. - (9) Represents base salary earned by Ms. Yan for services as our Senior Vice President, Head of Regulatory Affairs during 2014.
-Ms. Yan's annual base salary during this period was \$164,424. - (10) Ms. Yan is entitled to living expense assistance in connection with her commuting to our offices in Beijing, China.
-This amount represents \$5,093 attributable to the use of a company car.
+See "Certain Relationships and Related Party Transactions" for further information. - (10) Represents base salary earned by Dr. Liang for services as our Chief Financial Officer and Chief Strategy Officer during 2015.
+Dr. Liang's annual base salary during this period was \$350,000. - (11) Represents base salary earned by Dr. Yuan for services as our Chief Medical Officer and President of Global Clinical Research and Development during 2015.
+Dr. Yuan's annual base salary during this period was \$400,000.